AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Experiment

 \subsection{Setup}

-Our experiments evaluated the adaptability of AllSpark to various spatio-temporal modalities.
-To provide a realistic evaluation of its multimodal adaptability and facilitate comparisons with existing work in the field, we followed the principles of simplicity, reproducibility, and choosing datasets and tasks that have been widely studied in the domain.
+Our experiments aim to demonstrate: (1) the distinct advantages of AllSpark over traditional models, and (2) AllSpark's ability to understand 10 spatio-temporal modalities simultaneously.

+For the former, we believe that since language as reference framework, AllSpark's advantage over traditional models lies in the richer semantic meaning of its features.
+In large language models\cite{devlin2018bert, radford2019language, brown2020language, touvron2023llama}, a common way to measure this property is through few-shot learning.
+Therefore, we evaluated AllSpark's performance on few-shot classification tasks in the RGB and point cloud modalities without any extra training steps.
+The experimental results can be found in Section \ref{section4.4}.

+For the latter, we select a task for each modality to conduct the evaluation.
+Following the principles of simplicity and reproducibility, we choose the widely studied datasets in each modality's respective field and employ similar experimental settings across all modalities.
+Specifically, we use the AdamW optimizer with a learning rate schedule based on cosine annealing.
+The hyperparameters are adjusted slightly in terms of training epochs and learning rates for different experiments.
 The specific details on dataset selection can be found in Section \ref{section4.2}.

-Additionally, for reproducibility, we employed similar experimental settings across all modalities.
-We used the AdamW optimizer with a learning rate schedule based on cosine annealing.
-The hyperparameters were adjusted slightly in terms of training epochs and learning rates for different experiments.
 Table \ref{tab:hyperparameters} summarizes the hyperparameter settings for the experiments on each modality.
+The experimental results can be found in Section \ref{section4.3}.